 Self-awareness includes recognition of the self, our character, our strengths and weaknesses, desires and dislikes.
 Developing self-awareness can help us to recognize when we are stressed or feel under pressure.
 It is often a prerequisite to effective communication and interpersonal relations and for developing empathy with others.

 To have a successful relationship with our loved ones and society at large, we need to understand and care about other peoples’ needs, desires and feelings.
 Empathy is the ability to imagine what life is like for another person.
 Without empathy, our communication with others will amount to one-way traffic.
 Empathy can help us to accept others, who may be very different from ourselves.
 This can improve social interactions, especially, in situations of ethnic or cultural diversity.

 Decision making helps us to deal constructively with decisions about our lives.
 This can have consequences for health.
-It can teach people how to actively make decisions about their actions in relation to healthy assessment of different options and, what effects these different decisions are likely to have.
+It can teach people how to actively make decisions about their actions in relation to the health assessment of different options and, what effects these different decisions are likely to have.